UMCarpentries/intro-curriculum-python/_episodes/04-python-data-analysis.md

 Now we're ready to join our CO2 emissions data to the gapminder data.
-Previously we saw that we could read in and query the gapminder data like this to get the data from the Americas for 2007 so we can create a new DataFrame with our filtered data:
+Previously we saw that we could read in and query the gapminder data like this to get the data from the Americas for 2007 so we can create a new data frame with our filtered data:

 ~~~
 gapminder_2007 = (